NVSL/OptaneStudy/src/README.md

-# Optane

 # LatTester

 LatTester is designed to measure memory latency on AEP platfrom.

-It consists of two modules, each of them can be mounted on a pmem device (in `fsdax` mode):
+It contains two modules, each of them need to be mounted on a pmem device (in `fsdax` mode):

 **LatencyFS:** LatencyFS (LatFS) is the *working area* of the tester.
 A series of memory accesses will be issued to locations within this area.